theislab/DRVI/README.md

 ## Installation

-You need to have Python 3.10 or newer installed on your system.
+You need to have Python 3.10, 3.11, or 3.12 installed on your system.
 If you don't have Python installed, we recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).

-There are several alternative options to install drvi:
+There are several options to install drvi:

 <!--
 1. Install the latest release of `drvi-py` from [PyPI][link-pypi]: